jbcoe/value_types/DRAFT_COROLLARY.md

 constexpr optional& operator=(U&& u);
 ```

-When assigning to an `indirect` there is potential for optimisation if there is
+When assigning to an `indirect`, there is potential for optimisation if there
-an existing owned object to be assigned to:
+is an existing owned object to be assigned to:

 ```c++
 indirect<int> i;